rodolphe37/my-awesome-custom-alert/README.md

     <CustomAlertComponent
       success
       successMessage="yay, everything is working."
+      // If you want normal size alert modal remove this line below. medium
       // If you dont want custom background color, just remove this line below, the default color will be chosed. customStyleColor="#ef8f9e" // Background value for the modal (ex: HEX, rgba, hsl, gradient, etc...)
       // if you don't want overlay effect remove this line below